 greatest "health foods" in the world.
 I've been using it for years and can personally testify of its

-I've been taking it for two decades now and have been using this supplement in capsule form for over four years now and can report superb results including
+I've been taking it for two decades now and have been using this supplement in capsule form for over 10 years now and can report superb results including

 increased energy and improved all-around good health.

-If you prefer bee pollen supplements in a tablet form, this is the way to go, in my opinion.
+If you prefer honeybee bread supplements in a tablet form, this is the way to go, in my opinion.

 Broadhurst, C. Leigh.
 (2005).
 User's guide to propolis, royal jelly, honey, and bee pollen.
 CA: Basic Health